 Auxins are found at the tips of twigs, roots, and buds.
 Auxins are the reason roots go down and stems go up.
-They also restrict buds lower down the stem from developing.
-When these tips are cut off, lateral bud development further down the stem increases, which means more fruit or flowers.
+Until recently, it was believed that auxins were responsible for restricting buds lower down the stem from developing.
+We now know that this apical dominance has more to do with sugar consumption.

 Many herbicides are actually synthetic plant hormones that force a plant to grow so fast that it dies.

 Auxins travel through the stem downward, through the phloem, so gardeners can bend branches into a more horizontal position to reduce auxin levels and stimulate lateral bud growth.

 Cotyledons are the first leaves that appear when a plant emerges from seed.

 Cotyledons rarely look like the adult plant's leaves, as you can see in this photo:

 Vermiculite is a brownish silicate mineral commonly used to help create air spaces in soil, which improves drainage and nutrient movement.

 A layer of vermiculite is often placed over newly planted seeds, in pots.
 This helps retain moisture, which improves germination without encouraging fungal diseases, such as damping off disease.

 Vermiculite is also a component of soilless growing medium.
 Combined with materials such as peat or composted bark, this mixture provides a very light medium, filled with water, air, and nutrients, making it easy for new roots to become established.

 Root and bulb storage